Man at laptop computer with law icons floating around him.

 SB 1383 extends CFRA coverage to all California employers with at least five (5) or more employees.
 Prior to SB 1383, CFRA and the federal Family and Medical Leave Act (“FMLA”) only applied to employers with fifty (50) or more employees within a 75-mile radius.
 Although the New Parent Leave Act lowered the threshold for baby-bonding leave in California to employers with twenty (20) employees within a 75-mile radius back in 2018, the new CFRA threshold of only five (5) employees, regardless of geographic restrictions, greatly expands employee access to job-protected leaves of absence.

-SB 1383 also expands the definition of a family member from previously only applying to leave to care for a spouse, parent, or child to now cover grandchildren, grandparents and siblings.
+SB 1383 also expands the definition of a family member from previously only applying to leave to care for a spouse, parent, or child to now cover grandchildren, grandparents, and siblings.
 In addition, a child now includes any adult children, regardless of the child’s age or dependency status.
-SB 1383 further eliminated exceptions for “key employees,” as well as limits on the amount of leave which may be taken when, for example, both parents of a new child work for the same employer.
-Given these significant changes, all charter schools should revise their leave policies in their Employee Handbook and ensure they are prepared to implement these new leave requirements by January 1, 2021 when SB 1383 goes into effect.
+SB 1383 further eliminated exceptions for “key employees,” as well as limits on the amount of leave that may be taken when, for example, both parents of a new child work for the same employer.
+Given these significant changes, all charter schools should revise their leave policies in their Employee Handbook and ensure they are prepared to implement these new leave requirements by January 1, 2021, when SB 1383 goes into effect.

-Contact YM&C with questions regarding this advisory:
+Contact YM&C with questions regarding this Legal Alert:

-Chastin H. Pierman, ESQ.
+Chastin Pierman, Esq.

 Partner